What is the Erasmus+ study mobility program?

 Travel Contribution

-An additional contribution is foreseen for the return trip, upon presentation of supporting documents at the end of the mobility period.
-Further details are contained in the announcement.
+An additional contribution for the round-trip travel is provided upon presentation of supporting documents at the end of the mobility period.
+Further details are included in the call for applications.

 Calculate the distance HERE